-Come and learn the history behind spiritual exploration and what we call spiritual technologies.
+Come and learn about the origins of spiritual exploration and what we call spiritual technologies.

-Many people don’t associate the term spiritual with consciousness.
-But, the term consciousness is synonymous with spirit in many ancient traditions.
-Many people don’t associate exploring with spiritual matters either.
-However, exploration is one of the primary human drivers.
+Many people don’t associate the term spiritual with consciousness, but the term is synonymous with the concept of spirit or soul in many ancient traditions.
+And, most people do not associate the action of exploring with spiritual matters either.
+However, exploration is one of the primary drivers of human nature.
 Even when we sleep, we are investigating our awareness.
 Our dreams are an exploration of our subconscious mind.

 The Origins of Spiritual Exploration